abmajith/verilog-riscV32I-machine/README.md

 wire [31:0] Bimm = { {20{inst[31]}}, inst[7], inst[30:25], inst[11:8], 1'b0};   // if inst is *B-type* instruction
 wire [31:0] Uimm = { inst[31:12], {12{1'b0}}};                                  // if inst is *U-type* instruction
 wire [31:0] Jimm = { {12{inst[31]}}, inst[19:12], inst[20], inst[30:21], 1'b0}; // if inst is *J-type* instruction
+// we dont have RImm, as *R-type* instruction don't have immediate field
 ```